JayKan/angular2-instagram/ELECTRON.md

 This project uses both `electron-packager` and `electron-builder` to create the standalone app.
 Consider that you might need additional tools in order to package the app for multiple platforms using a single OS (eg. to package for Windows using Linux you will need Wine).

 ### Building and packaging with `electron-builder`
-By running `npm run electron-builder` the app will be built in `production` mode with `webapack` and the resulting files under the `/public` folder will be packaged to create the standalone `electron` app.
+By running `npm run electron:builder` the app will be built in `production` mode with `webapack` and the resulting files under the `/public` folder will be packaged to create the standalone `electron` app.
 If no other parameter is set, the app will be packaged for the current OS and architecture (eg. macOS 64bit) and will be found under the `/dist` folder.
-If you want, for example, pack the app for Windows 32bit you could do `npm run electron-builder -- -w --ia32`.
-If you want to build for all 64bit platforms you should run `npm run electron-builder -- -lwm --x64`.
+If you want, for example, pack the app for Windows 32bit you could do `npm run electron:builder -- -w --ia32`.
+If you want to build for all 64bit platforms you should run `npm run electron:builder -- -lwm --x64`.

 The configuration that `electron-builder` uses to create the package is in the `build` section of `package.json`.
 Following are some useful information to keep in mind: